-Outside these hours please ring the main hospital switchboard on 01223 638000 and ask to speak to the on call doctor for the Chest Medical Unit.
+Outside these hours please ring the main hospital switchboard on 01223 638000 and ask to speak to the on-call doctor for thoracic medicine.

 If you experience symptoms of any chest pain and/or suffer shortness of breath contact your GP as soon as possible or go straight to the nearest Accident and Emergency Department.